 How the ZeSaBo began

-At the end of 2015, there was an urgent need within the Bonn refugee relief organisations to relieve the donation and distribution points and clothing stores at refugee accommodation facilities and also to support other facilities, which did not have their own clothing stores.
-Thus the plan was developed to centralise the donation collection and to distribute the goods among recipients as needed in designated locations.
-A direct distribution to refugees was not provided.
+At the end of 2015, Bonn Refugee Aid was faced with the challenge of the urgent need to relieve the burden on the donation acceptance and distribution offices within the refugee accommodation and to support those accommodations that did not have their own clothing stores.
+This led to the plan to centralise the receipt of donations and to distribute the goods to the distribution points via buyers according to demand.

 After 28 months, the ZeSaBo closed on June 30, 2018 with the following results:

 - By the end of the project the number of registered distributors had increased to over 350 who were, according to their own information, taking care of more than 15,000 people